Wood Chips vs Mulch

 What can I do with wood chips?

 Even if you have a small yard, there are so many uses for wood chips.
 The most common uses are mulching along pathways, around flower beds and in parking strips (the spot between the street and the sidewalk).
-Folks in drier climates often use them as an alternative to lawns, and some cities even offer incentives for replacing your lawn with something more drought tollerant, like wood chip mulch.
+Folks in drier climates often use them as an alternative to lawns, and some cities even offer incentives for replacing your lawn with something more drought tolerant, like wood chip mulch.

 After you lay them in your yard, they'll decompose and interact with the soil below in a way that is EXTREMELY beneficial to just about every living organism, including your ornamental plants (but not to the weeds that are suppressed below the mulch, believe it or not!)